Barron River (Queensland): Geography

 Over time, some of the Mitchell River's former headwaters were diverted by natural forces into the Barron.
 These include the Clohesy River and other tributaries that used to flow northwest to the Gulf of Carpentaria.
 With the extra water now flowing over the 260 m-high Barron Falls, the steep, narrow Barron Gorge was formed.
-Much of the water that used to flow over the falls has now been diverted in upstream dams and used to generate electricity at the Barron Gorge Hydroelectric Power Station.
+Much of the water that used to flow over the falls has now been diverted in upstream dams and is used to generate electricity at the Barron Gorge Hydroelectric Power Station.

 The Barron's headwaters start in the Mount Hypipamee National Park near Mount Hypipamee at an elevation of 1200 m.
 The river then flows north 65 km across the Atherton Tablelands before finally turning east after Mareeba towards Kuranda.
 After passing under the Kuranda Range Highway's bridge and through Kuranda proper, it descends down the 260 m-high Barron Falls and reaches the Cairns floodplains near Smithfield.
 The Dinner Falls are located along the upper Barron River.

 The river's catchment area includes the major tributaries flowing into Lake Tinaroo including Kauri, Mazlin, McLean, Maroobi, Peterson and Severin Creeks.
 It also absorbs most of the major tributaries on the Atherton Tableland, including Emerald Creek, Granite Creek, the Clohesy River and Stoney Creek.
 This also includes Thomatis Creek, which has only been connected to the Barron since 1932 and has been responsible for diverting part of the flow from the river.
 Freshwater Creek joins the Barron River below the Gorge and drains Lake Morris and the Lamb and Whitfield Ranges.

-Before entering the Coral Sea, the river's delta splits into three distributaries, the main river channel, Thomatis/Richters Creek and Redden Creek.
-During times of flooding two other distributaries also operate – Barr Creek and Half Moon Creek.
+Before entering the Coral Sea, the river's delta splits into three distributaries, the main river channel, Thomatis/Richters Creek, and Redden Creek.
+Two other distributaries also operate during flooding – Barr Creek and Half Moon Creek.

 The river is the sole source of sand for the beaches to the north of Cairns.
 Sand and gravel extraction from the river bed has supplied growing demand in the Cairns area.
 In the 1970s and 80s extraction rates reached 90000 m3 per year, which was twice the replenishment rate at the mouth.
 This has resulted in considerable beach erosion to the north.